RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 **I need your help!!**

-- Feel free to create a new issue if you noticed something is not working well.
+- Feel free to create a new issue if something is not working well.
 Questions are also welcomed.
 - Please send a pull request if you have any ideas to improve Math Booster and our experience!
-  - **Even if you don't code, your help is still needed for improving the documentation and README.** For exampe, the active update of this plugin has already made some of the images in the documentation outdated...
+  - **Even if you don't code, your help is still needed to improve the documentation and README.** For example, the active update of this plugin has already made some of the images in the documentation outdated...
-  - Of course, programmers' contribution is extremely welcomed.
+  - Of course, programmers' contribution is highly welcomed.
 (I'm pretty new to TypeScript/JavaScript/HTML/CSS.
-For me, making this plugin was the only purpose to start learning them.
+Making this plugin was the only purpose for me to start learning them.
 So your help is needed for real.)

 ## Roadmaps